faizan-ali-brainx/Android-Training-One/README.md

-# android_base_code
-This code contains the basic project to start with.
+This code contains the training demo code.